 Note: The estimated default rate of students taking federal student loans in 2011 was around 20%.

 To help students and recent graduates, Fullerton College may provide services like those listed below:

 - Distance learning

 - Helping students find work after graduation

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how Fullerton College compares against other community colleges in Orange County and community colleges in California as a whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how Fullerton College compares against other community colleges in Orange and community colleges in California as a whole.

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.